Unpacking Cloud-Based Cryptocurrency Miners That Abuse GitHub Actions and Azure Virtual Machines

 We investigate cloud-based cryptocurrency miners that leverage GitHub Actions and Azure virtual machines, including the cloud infrastructure and vulnerabilities that malicious actors exploit for easy monetary gain.

-As more organizations implement a DevOps thought process and methodology to boost their software development capabilities and hasten the deployment of applications to production, it also becomes more urgent to bring the need to protect and secure their cloud environments to the fore.
-In a previous report, we analyzed the cloud environment and focused on GitHub Actions (GHA), a widely used continuous integration (CI) tool.
+As more organisations implement a DevOps thought process and methodology to boost their software development capabilities and hasten the deployment of applications to production, it also becomes more urgent to bring the need to protect and secure their cloud environments to the fore.
+In a previous report, we analysed the cloud environment and focused on GitHub Actions (GHA), a widely used continuous integration (CI) tool.
 In that report, we examined not only GHA’s infrastructure and security posture but also the vulnerabilities and risks that cybercriminals can exploit inside the tool.

 This article details how malicious actors are leveraging GitHub Actions and Azure virtual machines (VMs) for cloud-based cryptocurrency mining.
-We discuss how attackers can abuse the runners or servers provided by GitHub to run an organization’s pipelines and automation by maliciously downloading and installing their own cryptocurrency miners to gain profit easily.
-We also analyze different GHA YAML scripts found on GitHub that tried to mine all kinds of cryptocurrency by using the GHA runners.
+We discuss how attackers can abuse the runners or servers provided by GitHub to run an organisation’s pipelines and automation by maliciously downloading and installing their own cryptocurrency miners to gain profit easily.
+We also analyse different GHA YAML scripts found on GitHub that tried to mine all kinds of cryptocurrency by using the GHA runners.
 This article also takes an in-depth look at cryptocurrency miners that abuse Windows and Linux runners and GHA, the free continuous integration and continuous deployment (CI/CD) service provided by GitHub since 2019.

 Cloud-based cryptocurrency mining and GitHub Actions